Introduction

 conways inception

-Magnasanti is Vincent Oscala’s epic SimCity 3000 city which uses the whole map at maximum efficiency.
-The largest and most terrifying SimCity is full to the brim with people, and just about runs in a stable condition.
-The happiness of its inhabitants however is at an all time low.
-Eduction and public services basically do not exist and the average lifespan is only around 50 years.
-There are definitely lessons to be learnt in population efficiency over wellbeing here…
+The largest and most terrifying SimCity is full to the brim with people however the happiness of its inhabitants is at an all time low.
+Eduction and public services pretty much do not exist and the average lifespan is only around 50 years.

 The painting goblin

-The family of course all burn to death.
-In each members place, a tombstone.
-I have achieved my goal: to have a cemetary on my building plot.
-What a curious bit of history for my protagonists to ponder as they build their dream house.
+The family, of course, would all burn to death.
+In each member’s place, a tombstone.
+I had achieved my goal: to have a cemetery on my building plot.

-The way I played the game lead me to find anothers excellent starting idea: The Painting Goblin.
-Posted by a “Megann x” in Tumblr, it is good to know others are as weird and sadastic as I was playing this game.
+Now, if you think that’s bad, let me introduce you to another player’s excellent starting idea: The Painting Goblin.
+Posted by a “Megann x” on Tumblr, it’s good to know others are as weird and sadistic as I was when playing this game.
+Here’s the strategy in their own words:

 Every time I play the Sims, I start my family with a "painting goblin".
 I make him/her morbidly obese with green skin.
 I make sure to give him the following traits: